 Making hair bows for the girls has become my new favorite thing to do, especially since they’re so easy.
-Whether you’re cutting them by hand or with your Silhouette Cameo 3 they’re an easy project and designs are endless.
+Whether you’re cutting them by hand or with your Silhouette Cameo 3, Cricut Machine or by hand they’re an easy project and designs are endless.

 To make your faux leather hair bows you’ll need a couple of things.

 - Fabric Scissors

 - Faux Leather or Fabric Sheets (There are a variety of places to buy this.
 Amazon, Etsy, and Pretty in Pink Supply are what I use.)